-Figure 5 shows that there are participants whose scores are below the chance level (the dotted 392 line).
-The lower lines of the boxes (25% percentile) are placed near or below the 50% chance line, 393 except for the last condition, which indicates that there was a non-negiligble amount of speakers 394 who did not follow the expected sound symbolic patterns.
-Especially, there seems to be a large 395 inter-speaker variability for the long vowel condition (the third plot).7 The overall results thus 396 suggest that not everybody chose Pokémon's names based on the specific sound symbolic patterns 397 that we have been discussing (the presence/number of voiced obstruents and mora counts).
-It could 398 be the case that, some other sound symbolic factors or analogies to some existing names, whose 390 exact natures are yet to be found out, have blurred the results.8 400
+Figure 5 shows that there are participants whose scores are below the chance level (the dotted line).
+The lower lines of the boxes (25% percentile) are placed near or below the 50% chance line, except for the last condition, which indicates that there was a non-negligible number of speakers who did not follow the expected sound symbolic patterns.
+Especially, there seems to be a large interspeaker variability for the long vowel condition (the third plot).10 The overall results thus suggest that not everybody chose Pokémon's names based on the